 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Game and Animal Trophies: Botswana strictly enforces its laws controlling the trade in animal products, often by means of spot checks for illegal products on roadways or at airports.
-Violators are subject to arrest and may face a penalty of up to five years imprisonment and a substantial fine.
-Unwitting U.S. citizens have recently been arrested and prosecuted under this law.
+Game and Animal Trophies: Botswana strictly enforces its laws controlling trade in animal products, often by means of spot checks for illegal products on roadways or at airports.
+Violators are subject to arrest and may face a penalty of up to five years imprisonment and substantial fines.
+Unwitting U.S. citizens have been arrested and prosecuted under this law.

-LGBTI Travelers: The law does not explicitly criminalize consensual same-sex sexual activity, but it includes language criminalizing some aspects of same-sex sexual activity.
-What the law describes as “unnatural acts” is criminalized with a penalty of up to seven years’ imprisonment.
+LGBTI Travelers: The law does not explicitly criminalize consensual same-sex sexual acts, but it includes language criminalizing some aspects of same-sex sexual activity.
+What the law describes as “unnatural acts” is criminalized with penalties up to seven years’ imprisonment.
 There are no reports of police targeting persons suspected of same-sex sexual activity.
 There is stigma and discrimination against LGBTI persons particularly in villages and rural areas outside the capital.
-It is recommended that LGBTI travelers exercise caution with regard to expressing affection in public.
-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+LGBTI travelers should exercise caution with regard public displays of affection.
+See our LGBTI Travel Information page and section 6 of our Human Rights report for details.

-Travelers Who Require Accessibility Assistance: The government mandates access to public buildings or transportation for persons with disabilities, but civil society sources reported access for persons with disabilities was limited.
-The law does not specifically include air travel with other modes of transportation, but in general persons with disabilities were provided access to air transportation.
-While the government mandates access to public buildings or transportation for persons with disabilities, many privately owned buildings and business, and older government buildings remain inaccessible.
+Travelers Who Require Accessibility Assistance: The government mandates access to public buildings and transportation for persons with disabilities, but civil society sources report access for persons with disabilities is limited.
+Many privately owned buildings and business, and older government buildings remain inaccessible.
+The law does not specifically include air travel with other modes of transportation but in general, persons with disabilities are provided access to air transportation.

 Women Travelers: See our travel tips for Women Travelers.

 Adequately equipped private medical facilities, emergency rooms, and trained physicians are available in Gaborone for simple medical problems but services are rudimentary elsewhere.
-You must show your ability to pay before you will receive medical care.
+Ability to pay for care must be established before you will receive medical care.
 More advanced care is available in South Africa.
 Many South African manufactured prescription drugs are available in Gaborone.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.

-If traveling with prescription medication, verify your medication is legal in Botswana.
+Check with the government of Botswana to ensure the medication you are carrying is legal in Botswana.
 Always, carry your prescription medication in original packaging with your doctor’s prescription.